 Subcontractor Certified Cost or Pricing Data-Modifications

-Contractors must obtain and certify subcontractor cost or pricing data for significant contract modifications, and flow down these requirements to qualifying subcontracts, unless an exception applies.
+Contractors must obtain and certify subcontractor cost or pricing data for significant contract modifications and ensure these requirements are flowed down to all qualifying subcontracts.

 Overview

-FAR 52.215-13 requires contractors to obtain certified cost or pricing data from subcontractors for contract modifications that exceed the threshold specified in FAR 15.403-4(a)(1) (currently $2 million, but subject to inflation adjustments).
-This clause ensures that subcontractor pricing for significant modifications is transparent and verifiable, unless an exception applies.
-The clause also mandates that contractors flow down these requirements to applicable subcontracts and obtain proper certification from subcontractors regarding the accuracy, completeness, and currency of their data.
+FAR 52.215-13 requires contractors to obtain certified cost or pricing data from subcontractors for contract modifications that exceed the threshold specified in FAR 15.403-4(a)(1) (currently $2 million, but subject to adjustment).
+This clause ensures that pricing adjustments for significant modifications are based on accurate, complete, and current data, unless an exception applies.
+The clause also mandates that contractors flow down these requirements to applicable subcontracts and obtain a certification from subcontractors per FAR 15.406-2.
+Alternate I provides specific thresholds based on the date of subcontract award and clarifies aggregate cost adjustments.

 Key Rules

-- The requirements apply only to contract modifications involving pricing adjustments expected to exceed the certified cost or pricing data threshold in FAR 15.403-4(a)(1).
+- The clause applies only to contract modifications involving pricing adjustments above the certified cost or pricing data threshold at the time of modification.

 - Subcontractor Data Submission

-- Contractors must require subcontractors to submit certified cost or pricing data before awarding or modifying subcontracts above the threshold, unless an exception under FAR 15.403-1(b) applies.
+- Contractors must require subcontractors to submit certified cost or pricing data for subcontracts or modifications exceeding the threshold, unless an exception under FAR 15.403-1(b) applies.

 - Certification Requirement